chrismhodgson/nextjs-pfrac/data/_pages/races/penistone-hill-race.md

 ---
-title: Penistone Hill Race
+start_date_time: TBC
+organiser: TBC
+strava_url: https://www.strava.com/segments/30806210/embed
 header: races/penistone-hill-race.jpg
-category: Trail
-start_date_time: TBC
+order: 40
+entry: ""
 distance: 6½ miles/10.5km with 1250ft/380m of ascent
-organiser: 'Shaun Dimelow: shaundimelow@hotmail.com'
+results: " "
+title: Penistone Hill Race
 registration: "\n"
-results: ' '
-strava_url: https://www.strava.com/segments/30806210/embed
-order: 40
-entry: ''
+category: Trail
 ---

 The Penistone Hill Race is a multi-terrain race, run in support of Sporting Penistone, the charity that runs [Penistone Leisure Centre](http://www.penistoneleisurecentre.org.uk).
 It is a tough race on tarmac, trails and paths, with hills and stunning views of the Penistone area.